NordDRG 2015 SWE MTR

 It would be very important to get results of analyses comparing grouping cost data with the new MTR version with the 2015 groupers.
 It is usefull to check the definitiontables for errors but I still expect that these will have minor effects on the grouping.
 Resource use based comparisons may reveal further problems and indicate if the questions raised here indeed are related to problems of homogeneity within DRG's.

-#7 Updated by Ralph Dahlgren almost 5 years ago
+#7 Updated by Ralph Dahlgren over 5 years ago

 NPK at the Swedish National Board of Health and Welfare